5 Types of Credit Insurance

-Credit insurance is a type of insurance pays off your credit card or loan balance if you’re unable to make payments of death, disability, unemployment or in certain cases if property is lost or destroyed.
+Credit insurance is a type of insurance that pays off your credit card or loan balance if you’re unable to make payments due to death, disability, unemployment, or in certain cases if property is lost or destroyed.
 For businesses, one type of credit insurance provides protection against non-paying clients.

-Rather being sold by insurance agents like with life insurance and auto insurance, credit insurance is typically an extra service offered by your credit card issuer or lender offered either at the moment you apply or later in the life of the loan.
+Rather than being sold by insurance agents like with life insurance and auto insurance, credit insurance is typically an extra service offered by your credit card issuer or lender, offered either at the moment you apply or later in the life of the loan.

 Credit insurance premiums vary depending on the amount of the benefit.
 Generally speaking, the higher the debt, the higher your insurance premium will be.
 The insurance premium is often tacked onto your monthly bill until you use the insurance or cancel the benefit.
 In other cases, the credit insurance is charged in one lump sum and included in the total cost of the loan.
 If you have to make a claim, the insurance benefits are paid directly to the lender, not to you.